 Available for customers developing compact integrated-RF Front-End modules, ST’s H9SOI manufacturing process brought competitive solutions to replace the expensive conventional discrete approach.

-H9SOI FEM: ST RF SOI solution for Front-End Modules
+H9SOI FEM: The ideal solution for RF Front-End Modules

 In 2012, building on that experience, ST further optimized its H9SOI process and created a dedicated process called H9SOI_FEM that enables customers to develop state-of-the-art fully-integrated RF Front-End-Modules.

 The H9SOI FEM process is a highly competitive technology, allowing more compact front-end solutions while increasing performance versus the previous generation.
 The new process is built on dual-gate 0.13µm and 0.25µm MOSFETs and supports multiple devices, such as 1.2V MOS, 2.5V MOS and optimized NLDMOS(1), in order to address all Front-End Module applications (Switches, Antenna Tuning, Power Amplifier and Low-Noise Amplifier).